-a) Discuss the situation and come to a common ground of understanding and common action plan;

-b) Agree on responsibilities: who does what?;

-c) Keep each other regularly informed on the progress of the case to ensure you are on the same line.
-Agree on how to remain in contact;

-d) Organise a feedback session after a case is closed.
+- A. Discuss the situation and come to a common ground of understanding and common action plan; - B. Agree on responsibilities: who does what?; - C. Keep each other regularly informed on the progress of the case to ensure you are on the same line.
+Agree on how to remain in contact; - D. Organise a feedback session after a case is closed.
 Also in this case, it is essential that this phase of cooperation is dealt with in a systematic and standardised manner.
-Use the template for feedback proposed by MCE, and included in this guide on pages 52-53.
+Use the template for feedback proposed by MCE, and included in this guide on pages 42-43.

-If the request is not being answered, contact the MCE Secretariat who will function as intermediary.
+If your request is not being answered, contact the MCE Secretariat who will function as intermediary.